099ersf2/099ersf2/README.md

 I am a Game Dev, Business Developer, and Programmer.
 I also like to play video games on occasion.

-If you are looking for My Roblox Portfolio Go Here: [Roblox Portfolio](#Roblox)
+Looking for My Roblox Portfolio?
+[Roblox Portfolio](#Roblox)

-If you are looking for My Commision Rates Go Here: [Pay Rates](#Pay)
+Looking for My Commision Rates?
+[Pay Rates](#Pay)

 ## About Me
-I have a wide variety of skills in different programming langauges such as HTML, JavaScript, Lua and Luau, and C#.
+I have a wide variety of skills in different programming langauges including: HTML, JavaScript, Lua and Luau, and C#.

 I also have skills commonly used in game development such as 3d Modeling using Blender, UI design, project management, and monetization.